 Last fall, the company launched Pusher Labs, providing a place for a dedicated team to create its next-gen platform separately from its day-to-day operations, to help its clients improve their applications with less code.
 Stagg said the company’s not ready to talk about that initiative, but there will be announcements later in the year.

 In a blog post, Ph.D. student Michael Walker said he spent last summer at the company working on is a distributed message bus written in Go using Raft consensus.
 The company previously scrapped a Haskell-based replacement system due to poor garbage collection performance.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Ably, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Ably.